Explore what it means to be a Royal Navy Engineer, and how you can build the future you want in engineering.

 Bunk Photos (Family & Friends), Shoe Shine Kit, Party Wig, Ear Protectors, MP3 Player, Notebook, Torch, Compact Shampoo & Soap Bars, Sewing Kit, Mug (for thinking time), Vacuum-Pack Bags and Clothes.

-James, Weapons Engineering Technician
+James, Engineering Technician (Weapon Engineering)

 You’ll work on sophisticated equipment that is essential to keeping our submarines moving.